MichaelStott/KivMob/docs/index.rst

 monetize their mobile Kivy applications using Google AdMob, with support for banner, interstitial, and rewarded video ads.

-Currently, KivMob only offers Android support. iOS functionality is currently being scoped.
+Currently, KivMob only offers Android support.

 Installation